 Due to the ongoing collision between India and Arabia with Eurasia, which induces significant stress accumulation in the earth crust around the main tectonic suture zones and up to hundreds of kilometers away (Tunini et al., 2017), Central Asia countries are naturally subject to high level of seismicity.
-Several damaging earthquakes have been reported in recent and historical times, while the seismic risk is exacerbated by the high vulnerability of the local building stock and infrastructures.
-A reliable risk assessment is, therefore, an essential step for devising an effective risk mitigation strategy, and it is the base for the formulation and enforcement of national seismic codes.
+Several damaging earthquakes have been reported in recent and historical times, while the seismic risk is exacerbated by the high vulnerability of many local buildings and structures.
+A reliable risk assessment is therefore an essential mitigation strategy, and it is the base for the formulation and enforcement of national seismic codes.

-Any reliable risk assessment, however, must be based on an updated and reliable seismic hazard model for the region.
+Nonetheless, any risk assessment must be based on an updated and reliable seismic hazard model for the region.
 Although several hazard studies have been performed locally and at national level, the last comprehensive published regional model for the whole Central Asia was developed within the frame of the EMCA project ("Earthquake Model of Central Asia"), which is almost ten years old.
 Nowadays, the availability of new data, local and regional seismotectonic studies and recently developed methods and tools prompt the development of a new probabilistic seismic hazard model summarizing the current state of knowledge in Central Asia.

 The development of a regional model cannot be done without the contribution of experts from the local scientific community.
 Partnership with local governmental institutions and authorities is also an essential step to facilitate model acceptance and for potential integration with national seismic codes.
-Following this concept, the consortium has engaged with the local communities for building and extending awareness of seismic hazard and for enhancing the technical capacity of local experts in the use of open tools and resources.
+Following this concept, the consortium has been working at engaging with the local communities and building and extending awareness on seismic hazard and the technical capacity for the use of open tools and resources.

-In the report, we describe the implementation of a community-based probabilistic seismic hazard model for the Central Asia, developed with the contribution and resources from local scientists primarily involved in the initiative promoted by the World Bank.
+In the report we describe the implementation of a community-based probabilistic seismic hazard model for the Central Asia, developed with the contribution and resources from local scientists primarily involved in the initiative promoted by the World Bank.